Here’s our pick of the top things to do after installing Ubuntu 20.04 LTS ‘Focal Fossa’ – things to help you get more from your new Linux system.

 And this is only scratching the surface.

-So those are some things you should do after installing Ubuntu 20.04 LTS.
-I hope you found some of them useful — but what are the things you shouldn’t do after you install or upgrade to Ubuntu 20.04?
+You’ve just read the top ten things you should do after installing Ubuntu 20.04 LTS — but what are some things you shouldn’t do after you install or upgrade to Ubuntu 20.04?

 Here are a few…